 Cinnamon Sugared Almonds

-Now, I don’t mean to alarm anyone when I say this, but for the last 22 hours, 31 minutes, & 47 seconds I have been a free woman.
-Free from college for the year, free from exams, & best of all, free from all the stress that comes with both college & exams.
+I don’t mean to alarm anyone, but for the last 22 hours, 31 minutes, & 47 seconds I have been a free woman.
+Free from college, free from exams, & best of all, free from all the stress that comes with both college & exams.
 It is blissful.
 I literally got home from my last exam yesterday & just lay down.
 Do you know how nice it is to just lie down?
 I can’t even begin to describe how amazing it was.
-Nothing to study for, nothing to do, nowhere I had to be.
-Best feeling ever.

-The only bad thing about lying down for a prolonged period of time is that your mind starts to wander. & me being me, my mind started to wander to all of the things I plan on baking before Christmas. & then I got hungry.
-I’m not going to lie to you guys, after developing such a bond with the couch, it was a struggle to tear myself away.
-But I just kept thinking of the smell that would fill the house when I made these cinnamon sugared almonds. & also the taste.
-Okay fine, it was mostly the taste that got my lazy butt off the couch. & now that I think of it, the crunchy texture had something to do with it too.. & the fact that these almonds are so damn easy to make.
+I’m not going to lie, after developing such a bond with the couch, it was a struggle to tear myself away.
+But I kept thinking of the smell that would fill the house when I made these cinnamon sugared almonds.
+And the taste.
+Okay fine, it was mostly the taste that got my lazy butt off the couch.
+And now I think of it, the crunchy texture had something to do with it too.
+The fact that these are so damn easy to make also helps.
 Why on earth did it take me so long to get off the couch?

-These cinnamon sugared nuts have been on my mind ever since Munich.
+These cinnamon sugared almonds have been on my mind ever since Munich.
 You guys know I went to Munich right?
-I think I rambled on & on mentioned it in my Christmas Linzer Cookies post.
-Well, when we were wandering around the medieval Christmas market, we were lured over to a little hut full of different kinds of candied nuts. & I really mean it when I say we were lured over, it wasn’t just to make the nuts sound tempting – the man in the hut extended an extremely long wooden spoon in our direction with three almonds deliciously covered in a cinnamon sugar layer that quite literally lured us over to the hut.
+I think I mentioned it in my Christmas Linzer Cookies post.
+While wandering around a medieval Christmas market in Munich, the three of us were lured over to a little hut full of different candied nuts.
+And when I say we were lured over, I mean that literally.
+The man in the hut extended an extremely long wooden spoon in our direction with three delicious almonds covered in a cinnamon sugar layer that quite literally lured us to the hut.
 It wasn’t as creepy as you’re imagining, I swear.

-So, these almonds.
-They take, at the very most, 15 minutes to make.
-Then about 10 minutes of cooling time.
-(If you’re wondering, I made the nuts & then brought the tray they were cooling on back to the couch with me.
+These almonds.
+They take, at the very most, 15 minutes of active time.
+An hour of low ‘n slow baking, and then about 10 minutes cooling time.
+(If you’re wondering: I made the nuts & then brought the tray they were cooling on back to the couch with me.
 Sometimes, my smartness astounds even me.)
 The end result is pure deliciousness.
-Like, actually though.
-You have almonds that have been coated, or candied, in a simple mixture of sugar, water, cinnamon, & salt.
-That’s it.
-They’re crunchy, they’re Christmassy, they’re way healthier than any kind of baked good, they’re cheap to make, they’re simple, AND they’re versatile – you could use any nut you want or even substitute something else in place of the cinnamon.
-Best of all, they would be awesome packaged up in cute little jars as a nice Christmas present.
-You are most welcome.
+You have almonds that have been coated in a simple mixture of sugar, water, cinnamon, salt, and an egg white.
+That’s it – unless you add the vanilla extract like I did because wow.
+They’re crunchy, they’re Christmas-y, they’re healthy-ish, they’re cheap to make, they’re simple, and they’re versatile.
+Best of all, they would be awesome packaged up in cute little jars as a nice Christmas present!
+You are so welcome.

 - 1 large egg white

-Preheat oven to 120C.
+- Preheat oven to 120C.
 Line a baking sheet with parchment paper.
+Set aside.

-In a third bowl, whisk the egg white, water and vanilla until frothy.
-Pour over the almonds and toss to coat.
+- In a medium bowl, use an electric whisk to combine the egg white, water and vanilla until very frothy.
+I whipped mine until semi-stiff peaks formed.

-Add sugar mixture to almonds and toss to coat.
-Spread into an even layer on prepared baking sheet and bake in preheated oven, tossing every 15 minutes (three times throughout baking), for 60 minutes total.
+- Add sugar mixture to almonds and toss again with spatula to evenly coat.
+Spread mixture into an even layer on prepared baking sheet and bake in preheated oven, tossing every 15 minutes (three times throughout baking), for 60 minutes total.